microsoft/CameraTraps/megadetector.md

 #### Release notes

 This release incorporates additional training data from Borneo, Australia and the [WCS Camera Traps](http://lila.science/datasets/wcscameratraps) dataset, as well as images of humans in both daytime and nighttime.
-We also have a preliminary "vehicle" class for cars, trucks and bicycles.
+We also have a preliminary "vehicle" class for cars, trucks, and bicycles.

 #### Download links